What is Igloo?

 They say Tromsø is the entrance to the North Pole but honestly once we spent a couple of hours there we did not want to go further.
 It may seem like a small village at first but Tromsø has developed into a modern city with a diverse, warm and vibrant population from all over Norway, as well as from more than 100 countries around the world.
 Tromsø’s location in the globe attracts tourist, nature lovers, students and scientists alike.
 It is a city that offers endless activities and adventures from mountain climbing in the Midnight Sun, fishing trips to the fjord or lakes,downhill skiing beneath the spectacular Northern Lights and dog sledding trips to several incredible nearby hills, forests and lakes.
 Great hotels for all and restaurants for all kinds of tourists, pockets and tastes.
 This gorgeous polar city awaits for you, winter or summer, there is always something to do or see.

-Fly to Tromso, the northern light heaven in arctic.
+Fly to Tromso, the northern light heaven in the arctic.

 Tromsø Bridge (2:00pm)